10 SAT Essay Tips You Need To Know

 The Essay portion of the exam can be the most tedious, due to it being optional.

-By taking part of the essay portion we are able to provide you or your child with the necessary tools to best succeed!
 Give us a call or check out SAT Prep Course to get you the desired score you’re looking for.

 Even Though The Essay Is Optional, You Should Still Write It

 Most competitive schools will want you to have an essay score.